About The Career Center

 Career Development Program (Language: Japanese)

-Career Center has provided the career development program for third-year students (undergraduates) and first-year students (master) since 2010.
-Every year approximately 50 students (half of them are international students) of many colleges and graduate schools are participating in the program.
+The Career Center has provided the career development program for third-year students (undergraduates) and first-year students (master) since 2010.
+Every year approximately 50 students (half of them are international students) of many colleges and graduate schools participate in the program.

-- PBL (Project-Based Learning) in multicultural environment in order to improve the basic skills to work in global environment
+- PBL (Project-Based Learning) in a multicultural environment in order to improve the basic skills needed to work in global environment

-- Visiting foreign and Japanese companies and consulting with management/staffs in order to explicit future prospects
+- Visiting foreign and Japanese companies and consulting with management/staff in order to develop future prospects

 100 to 120 international students at Ritsumeikan get employed in Japan each year.